 Between notification tools, reusable templates, and other essential features, it’s easy to see why DocuSign is a winner for agencies and brokerages across the US.

-Ease of Use: 4.4/5
+Ease of use: 4.4/5

-Customer Support Options: Knowledgebase, email support, live chat
+Customer support options: Knowledge base, email support, live chat

-Platform Availability: Online, all devices.
+Platform availability: Online, all devices.
 Mobile apps available for iOS and Android.

-Free Trial: No, but a free plan is available.
+Free trial: No, but a free plan is available.

-If DocuSign is a premier solution for getting documents signed, Dotloop is focused on all that and more.
+If DocuSign is a premier solution for getting documents signed, dotloop is focused on all that and more.

-Aimed at empowering agents to handle everything from document management to digital signature capture, Dotloop has created an all-in-one solution to expedite real estate transactions.
+Aimed at empowering agents to handle everything from document management to digital signature capture, dotloop has created an all-in-one solution to expedite real estate transactions.

-When listings are created in Dotloop, the platform provides a workspace where everyone involved in the sale can gain visibility.
+When listings are created in dotloop, the platform provides a workspace where everyone involved in the sale can see what’s going on.